kdwils/blog/content/posts/goodbye-ingress-nginx.md

 author = "Kyle Wilson"
 title = "Goodbye beloved ingress-nginx controller" date = "2025-05-18"
-description = "The conversion from ingress-nginx controller to envoy gateway" summary = "How I swapped to envoy gateway from ingress-nginx controller with the new Kuberenetes Gateway API" tags = [
+description = "How I swapped to envoy gateway from ingress-nginx controller with the new Kuberenetes Gateway API" summary = "How I swapped to envoy gateway from ingress-nginx controller with the new Kuberenetes Gateway API" tags = [
     "Kubernetes",